JortJL/multimeter-uncertainty/README.md

 After that you select the unit, kilo, mili, micro etc.

-when you get past that there will be a little pop-up screen asking you how much you messured. voltage AC has two pop-up screens because the Hz on which you messured also plays a big role there.
+When you get past that there will be a little pop-up screen asking you how much you messured. voltage AC has two pop-up screens because the Hz on which you messured also plays a big role there.

-and final, you get a last pop-up with what you messured, the fitting uncertainty and the unit in which you messsured.
+And final, you get a last pop-up with what you messured, the fitting uncertainty and the unit in which you messsured.

 have fun!